StephaneTrebel/the-good-docs-templates/release-notes/template_release-notes.md

 * **Retired tool:** The {tool name} is being deprecated with this update.
 This tool will be phased out by {date}.
 Please migrate to {replacement tool or workflow}, which offers improved {specific benefit or functionality}.
 * **API change:** The {API endpoint name} is deprecated as of this release.
 This endpoint will no longer accept requests after {deprecation date}.
 Users should update their applications to use {new API endpoint or method}, which supports {enhanced functionality or feature}.

+---

-{Explore other templates from [The Good Docs Project](https://gitlab.com/tgdp/templates).
-Use our [feedback form](https://thegooddocsproject.dev/feedback/) to give feedback on this template.}
+> Explore other templates from [The Good Docs Project](https://gitlab.com/tgdp/templates).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Release%20notes%20template) to give feedback on this template.